-The Joint Cyber Reserve provides support to the Joint Cyber Unit (Corsham), the Joint Cyber Unit (Cheltenham), and tri-service information assurance units.
+The Joint Cyber Reserve Force (CRF) is part of the Joint Forces Cyber Group which was created in May 2013 to deliver defence cyber capability.
+The CRF provides support to the Joint Cyber Unit (Corsham), the Joint Cyber Unit (Cheltenham), and tri-service information assurance (IA) units.

-The creation of the Joint Cyber Reserve makes an essential contribution to national security, selecting candidates based primarily on their existing technical knowledge, skills, experience and aptitude for posts in Joint Forces Cyber Group sub-units.
+The creation of the Joint Cyber Reserve makes an essential contribution to national security, selecting candidates based primarily on their existing technical knowledge, skills, experience and aptitude for part time volunteer reserve paid posts in Joint Forces Cyber Group sub units.

-Thus the primary requirements in applying to become a Cyber Reservist are that an individual must:
+The primary requirements in applying to become a cyber reservist are that an individual must:

 - possess verifiable exceptional cyber skills (*)

 - have lived in the UK for the last 10 years

 - be able to commit to the minimum attendance/work days depending on which service you join